2019 Washington Nationals season: July

 As they had in Philadelphia, the Nationals opened a four-game set against the division-leading Atlanta Braves with a big win behind Strasburg, running up the score on starter Kyle Wright and reliever Touki Toussaint.
 Strasburg led off the third inning with a single up the middle off Wright, and after the Nationals batted around, he came to bat again versus Toussaint with two runners on base.
 Strasburg unloaded on a fastball for a 420-foot home run to left field, his longest career home run and his first since the 2017 season.
 In his third at-bat of the game, he added a two-run single, giving him five RBIs in the game.
 While the Braves pitched more effectively on July 19, with Julio Teherán shutting the Nationals out through five innings before being chased in the sixth inning, the Nationals rallied in the ninth inning.
 Down to their final out, the Nationals sent rookie center fielder Víctor Robles to the plate, and he hammered a two-run home run off Atlanta closer Luke Jackson to tie the game.
 However, reluctant to use Doolittle, his closer, in a tied game on the road, Martinez opted to try to get a second inning out of Rodney after a scoreless eighth inning.
 Rodney loaded the bases on two walks and a single before surrendering a walk-off single to third baseman Josh Donaldson, with Doolittle still warming in the bullpen.
 "Rodney is the eighth-inning guy and Doolittle is your closer," Martinez explained after the game.
 On July 20, however, Martinez went to Doolittle for a five-out save after getting two scoreless innings from Suero and an out in the eighth inning from Rodney.
 Doolittle notched the save without drama, getting an extra insurance run from right fielder Adam Eaton in the top of the ninth inning as the Nationals won 5–3.
-Forced to turn to another spot starter with Scherzer still recuperating and Voth landing on the injured list with a shoulder injury of his own, the Nationals recalled Joe Ross from Class-AAA Fresno for his first start of the season on July 21.
+Forced to turn to another spot starter with Scherzer still recuperating and Voth landing on the injured list with a shoulder injury of his own, the Nationals recalled Joe Ross from Triple-A Fresno for his first start of the season on July 21.
 With the Nationals effectively stymied by Braves starter Kevin Gausman, Ross gave up three runs in 5 1/3 innings and took the loss, the first for a Nationals starter in more than a month.
-The first baseman Zimmerman aggravated the plantar fasciitis in his right foot during the game and landed on the injured list the next day, with the Nationals also optioning McGowin to Class-AA Harrisburg after he allowed two runs in an inning of work, recalling outfielder Andrew Stevenson from Class-AAA Fresno, and selecting the contract of veteran pitcher Michael Blazek from Fresno's bullpen.
+The first baseman Zimmerman aggravated the plantar fasciitis in his right foot during the game and landed on the injured list the next day, with the Nationals also optioning McGowin to Double-A Harrisburg after he allowed two runs in an inning of work, recalling outfielder Andrew Stevenson from Triple-A Fresno, and selecting the contract of veteran pitcher Michael Blazek from Fresno's bullpen.